eitancohen77/Figma-HTML-CSS-converter/README.md

 ![alt text](images/image-6.png)

-Take rectangle for example as shown above.
+Take the type [rectangle](https://developers.figma.com/docs/rest-api/file-node-types/#rectangle-props) as an examble above.
 This type inherits all the properties of a vector with 3 additional ones.

 In the function above, the function is looking for certain rectangle properties that it cares about in order to translate that over to css.